Bryan Norcross: Accolades

-Bryan was named Expert Advisor to the Academic Task Force on Hurricane Catastrophe Insurance by Florida State Treasurer and Insurance Commissioner Bill Nelson, and a member of the Governor's Committee to evaluate state response and recommend changes to the state emergency system by Governor Lawton Chiles.
+Norcross was named Expert Advisor to the Academic Task Force on Hurricane Catastrophe Insurance by Florida State Treasurer and Insurance Commissioner Bill Nelson, and a member of the Governor's Committee to evaluate state response and recommend changes to the state emergency system by Governor Lawton Chiles.

-In appreciation for his work before, during and after Hurricane Andrew, Bryan received the 1993 David Brinkley Award for Excellence in Communication.
+In appreciation for his work before, during and after Hurricane Andrew, Norcross received the 1993 David Brinkley Award for Excellence in Communication.
 He was also publicly recognized with designations of Bryan Norcross Days in Miami, Miami Beach, and Ft.
 Lauderdale, among other cities.
 In addition, he's the recipient of an Emmy Award from the Suncoast Chapter of the National Academy of Television Arts and Sciences, and led the team that won DuPont and Peabody awards, recognizing WTVJ’s coverage of Hurricane Andrew.

-Bryan was named Honorary Chairman of the Board of the South Florida Hurricane Warning museum project in Deerfield Beach.
+Norcross was named Honorary Chairman of the Board of the South Florida Hurricane Warning museum project in Deerfield Beach.
 In addition he has recently served on the board of directors of the Wolfsonian Museum on Miami Beach, operated by Florida International University.

 Books

 Norcross is the author of Hurricane Almanac 2006 - The Essential Guide to Storms Past, Present, and Future and the follow-up edition published in 2007 named Hurricane Almanac with 80 pages of updates and additional material.
 The book covers hurricane history, science, and includes a large section on hurricane preparedness called "Living Successfully in the Hurricane Zone".
-In addition, a section called "How I'd Do It Better" is made up of Bryan's comments on and ideas for improving many aspects of the government's system for dealing with the hurricane threat.
+In addition, a section called "How I'd Do It Better" is made up of Norcross's comments on and ideas for improving many aspects of the government's system for dealing with the hurricane threat.

-In July 2006, a companion website was built, HurricaneAlmanac.com, with Bryan's updates to the book, bonus material, a shopping section for hurricane supplies, and the ability for users to suggest their own updates.
+In July 2006, a companion website was built, HurricaneAlmanac.com, with Norcross's updates to the book, bonus material, a shopping section for hurricane supplies, and the ability for users to suggest their own updates.

 In May 2017, Norcross self-published his memoir on Hurricane Andrew, titled "My Hurricane Andrew Story."